sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 ## Activity 5: Building an Agent Dynamically

-Now that we have  Agent Prompt and  Agent Kernel that are dynamically generated , we can make the agent build process dynamic based on the `agentType` parameter.
+Now that we have dynamically generated Agent Prompt and  Agent Kernel, we can make the agent build process dynamic based on the `agentType` parameter.
 Next, we will modify the `BuildAgent()` function within the `AgentFactory` class to dynamically add plugins to the agents.

 Replace the `BuildAgent()` function with this code below.